Skip to game

 Klondike Solitaire

 The game most people call "Solitaire."
-Deal from a stock pile onto seven cascading columns, building down in alternating colors.
-Move Aces to foundations and work up to Kings.
+Deal from stock onto seven cascading columns, build down in alternating colors, move Aces to foundations.
 Draw 1 or Draw 3 modes.

 Draw 1: ~82% · Draw 3: ~62% · 7 columns